How to Approach Budgeting in Uncertain Times

 If you find that your runway is shorter than expected, run the numbers and recalculate your cash burn rate.

-By extending your runway, you may be able to give your business more time to find its footing again before turning to investors or creditors for support.
+By extending your runway, you may be able to give your business more time to find its footing again and reduce your startup operating expenses before turning to investors or creditors for support.

-Use the following questions to assess your growth plans for each of your budgeting scenarios:
+Use the following questions to assess your growth plans for each of your business budgeting scenarios:

 It’s challenging to create a business budget in the face of so much uncertainty—but it’s also more important than ever.
-Adapting your business budget for uncertain times can keep your business on track as the economy recovers in the wake of COVID-19.
+Adapting your business budgeting strategy for uncertain times can keep your business on track as the economy recovers in the wake of COVID-19.

 Remember: you’ll need to have accurate books and up-to-date financial statements to work through the strategies we outlined above.
 If you need some help with that, Pilot’s expert bookkeeping and CFO services can set up the foundation you need.